Hypnosis – An Alternative Therapy for Cancer

-Hypnotherapy can be an effective alternative therapy for cancer.
-Hypnosis has been used to reduce stress and anxiety, alter sensory perception to minimize pain, relieve nausea, vomiting, respiratory distress and even prevent hair loss from chemotherapy.
+Hypnosis can be an effective alternative therapy for cancer.
+Hypnotherapy has been used to reduce stress and anxiety, alter sensory perception to minimize pain, relieve nausea, vomiting, respiratory distress and even prevent hair loss from chemotherapy.
 What is less known about this alternative therapy is its use in working through the psychosocial factors behind the onset and recurrence of cancer.

 Research in Hypnosis for Cancer Treatment